 Marcus Gheeraerts the Elder, Festival at Bermondsey 1659.
 Bermondsey is an area of Southwark.The Tower of London can be seen in the background.

-Eventually London had one of the greatest concentration of Shattockes in the world who came from all parts of the the Southwest to find their fame and fortune in the big city.
+Eventually London had one of the greatest concentration of Shattockes in the world.
 See the page I have devoted to the London Shattockes.

 The Chattocks and Shaddocks of Dorset